gradle/gradle/subprojects/docs/src/docs/release/notes.md

 </tt>
 </pre>

 In the past, it was necessary to declare a custom `zip` task that assembles the distribution.
-Now, the Java Library Distribution Plugin will do the job for you:
+Now, the 'java-library-distribution' will do the job for you:

     apply plugin: 'java-library-distribution'